joshleblanc/view_component_reflex/README.md

 ## State

-By default, view_component_reflex stores component state in memory.
-You can optionally set the state adapter to use the session by changing `config.state_adapter` to `ViewComponentReflex::StateAdapter::Session`
+By default (since version `2.3.2`), view_component_reflex stores component state in session.
+You can optionally set the state adapter to use the memory by changing `config.state_adapter` to `ViewComponentReflex::StateAdapter::Memory`.

 ## Custom State Adapters